 0.1.
-What's New in Bitwig Studio v4.0
+What's New in Bitwig Studio v4.1

 For those of you who are recent Bitwig users, hello!
-Here are some pointers to new and changed sections of this document:
+Here are some pointers to new and changed sections of this document.
+The main focus of this update is a collection of eight new note processor devices and related improvements: